viswanc/zip-kube/ReadMe.md

 Zip Kube
 ========

-  A spike on implementing Zipkin on a Kubernetes cluster.
+  A spike for implementing Zipkin tracing on a Kubernetes cluster.

 Notes
 -----